Playstore Icon

 Download Jar App

 Dread talking to your teenager about money?
 Don't worry.
 We've got you.
-Here are 6 ways how to teach your teen about all things money.
+Here are 6 things you should teach about how to save money as a teenager

 Parenting isn't easy.
 Especially when your child turns a teenager.
 You either look forward or dread these few years.
 No matter what side you're on, you know you've got to help your kid in matters which are important for them now.
-One such important aspect is to teach your teenager about money
+One such important aspect is to teach how your teenager can save money.

 Your teenager is growing, undoubtedly itching for independence.
 It's the age where they spend more time on their own than at home.